Climate Change Conference Santiago 2019

 COP 25 – What is it about?

-The next international climate change conference (COP25) will take place in Santiago de Chile from 2 to 13 December 2019.
+The next international climate change conference (COP25) will take place in Santiago de Chile from December 2nd to 13th in 2019.

 After finalising most parts of the Paris Agreement Work Programme in Katowice in 2018 we need to start with the implementation of the Paris Agreement now:

-- Parties must urgently increase their climate ambition (by raising their emission targets to achieve the 1,5°C average temperature goal)
+- Parties must urgently boost their climate ambitions (by raising their emission targets to achieve the 1,5°C average temperature goal)

-- Market and non-market mechanisms must lead to an additional decrease of emissions and respect human and indigenous peoples’ rights as much as they have to empower vulnerable groups and promote gender equality
+- Market and non-market mechanisms must lead to an additional decrease of emissions and to greater respect for human and indigenous peoples’ rights as much as they have to empower vulnerable groups and promote gender equality

 Getting ready for the Climate Change Conference, June 2019 in Bonn